-In October 2011, we declared ourselves “Open and Affirming,” or welcoming to members of the gay and lesbian community as well as to people from all walks of life.
+In October 2011, we declared ourselves “Open and Affirming,” or welcoming to members of the LGBTQIA+ community as well as to people from all walks of life.

 In this way, we seek to include and embrace people of any creed, race, ethnicity, gender, sexual orientation, gender identification, political view, military status, mental or physical ability, age, economic situation, or family circumstance.
 We invite all to share in the life, leadership, ministry, fellowship, worship, and blessings of Kensington Community Church.

 Our spiritual foundations support peace, justice, and equality as part of God’s unconditional love.
 We pledge to continue expanding our views and attitudes of what it means to share with God in the unfolding of being Open and Affirming.